 Attackers employ kits and automation to duplicate fraudulent activities at a rapid pace:

-Michigan State University’s A-CAPP Center describes the stages of counterfeit risk most often for smaller firms.
+Michigan State University’s A-CAPP Center most often describes the stages of counterfeit risk for smaller firms.

 The very first cases are found: a few fake listings, a few customer complaints, and maybe one unauthorized reseller.